mars-protocol/contracts/scripts/multisig/osmosis/README.md

 ```

 ## Signing a TX with the multisig - Execute Msg Example
+Every multisig holder is responsible for verifying the execute msg inside the json file of their unsigned tx.

 1. Assert that you have both your own wallet and multisig wallet in your keyring.